nabhpatodi10/Computer-Use-Agent/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    The dependencies include libraries like `transformers`, `torch`, and `accelerate`.
+If you have a compatible GPU, you might want to install `flash-attn` for better performance with `GUI-Actor`: `pip install flash-attn --no-build-isolation`.
+The first time you run the agent with the default settings, it will download the `microsoft/GUI-Actor-3B-Qwen2.5-VL` model (approx. 3B parameters), which may take some time and requires significant disk space.

 5.  **Set up environment variables:**
     *   Copy `.env.example` to a new file named `.env`:
         ```bash